NNPDF/nnpdf/README.md

 The code is tagged and released when a major and stable status is achieved.
 Tags and releases do not necessarily follows the NNPDF releases.

+### New data implementation rules

+Given a new data implementation request:

+1. 2 developers are assigned

+2. Each developer implements the data independently, without pushing its local branch to github

+3. When both implementations are ready, each developers open a pull request with his own version

+4. A referee is assigned, the referee must be a core developer

+5. The referee reads and run the code, check for code and data bugs and, decides the best implementation.

 ### Code development policy/rules

 Developers must never commit code structure modifications to master.
 The development pattern should follow these rules: